Skip to Main Content

 • Review customer satisfaction ratings: You can visit the J.D.
 Power website or check the carrier reviews in this article to review each insurance company’s customer satisfaction ratings.
 J.D.
 Power assigns each company a score out of 1,000 possible points.

-• Assess financial stability: We recommend looking at a company’s financial strength rating from a third-party agency such as AM Best, Standard & Poor’s (S&P) or Moody’s.
+• Assess financial stability: We recommend looking at a company’s financial strength rating from a third-party agency such as AM Best, Standard & Poor’s (S&P), Fitch or Moody’s.
+These companies have their own rating criteria, so you may want to look at more than one company’s ratings before making a decision.
 A company with a low financial stability rating may have a poor history of being able to meet financial obligations and may struggle to pay life insurance death benefits to policyholders if a high volume of claims are filed simultaneously.
 It is important to have the assurance that your insurer has a history of strong financial stability.

 • Get multiple life insurance quotes: It can be beneficial to compare life insurance quotes from multiple carriers to help you find the best cheap life insurance policy.
-Keep in mind that prices will vary more widely for different policy types, although additional policy features could be another cost-influencing factor.
+Each insurance company underwrites a bit differently so depending on your health and lifestyle factors, your rates may vary considerably from insurer to insurer.
+Keep in mind that prices will also vary more widely for different policy types, although additional policy features could be another cost-influencing factor.

 • Seek professional counsel: While a life insurance calculator can be useful, you may be better able to determine your needs by talking with a financial advisor or a licensed life insurance agent if you have more complex needs or questions.
 A life insurance agent can help you decide what type of life insurance coverage is right for you and how much life insurance you need.
 When choosing between the many types of life insurance, it may help to get a second opinion from a professional.